Research Triangle: Economy

-The region's growing high-technology community includes such companies as IBM, Lenovo, SAS Institute, Cisco Systems, NetApp, Red Hat, EMC Corporation, and Credit Suisse First Boston.
+The region's growing high-technology community includes such companies as IBM, Lenovo, SAS Institute, Cisco Systems, NetApp, Red Hat, Dell Technologies, and Credit Suisse First Boston.
 In addition to high-tech, the region is consistently ranked in the top three in the U.S. with concentration in life science companies.
 Some of these companies include GlaxoSmithKline, Biogen Idec, BASF, Merck & Co., Novo Nordisk, Novozymes, and Pfizer.
 Research Triangle Park and North Carolina State University's Centennial Campus in Raleigh support innovation through R&D and technology transfer among the region's companies and research universities (including Duke University and the University of North Carolina at Chapel Hill).

 The area fared relatively well during the late-2000s recession, ranked as the strongest region in North Carolina by the Brookings Institution and among the top 40 in the country.
 The change in unemployment during 2008 to 2009 was 4.6% and home prices was 2%.
 The Greensboro metropolitan area was listed among the second-weakest and the Charlotte area among the middle in the country.